-When my last major work was premiered, a Creation oratorio for soloists, choir, ensemble and electronics, one planned introductory electroacoustic overture was not included.
+When « Christmas Oratorio », my last major work, a Creation oratorio for soloists, choir, ensemble and electronics, was premiered on 2011, one planned introductory electroacoustic overture was not included.
 Haydn’s extraordinary introduction to his Creation, whose text I borrowed, left to long a shadow it seemed.
-So at the time I decided to do without an opening.
+So at the time, I decided to do without an opening.
 It was only halfway through the composition process of this work that I realised I was actually writing the lost beginning of the oratorio.